 Bluebonnets!
-Yar, its bluebonnet time in Texas!
-As you might know the bluebonnet is the official state flower so what better way to celebrate our states flower than to go on a ride to see them!
+Yup, it's bluebonnet time in Texas!
+As you might know, the bluebonnet is the official state flower so what better way to celebrate our state's flower than to go on a ride to see them!

 Here is a bit of history behind the bluebonnet.
 The bluebonnet was designated the official state flower of Texas in 1901.
-Also called buffalo clover, wolf flower, and el conejo (spanish for "the rabbit"), bluebonnets are to Texas what the shamrock is to Ireland.
-Texas has also designated an official bluebonnet city (Ennis, Texas), a festival (Chappell Hill Bluebonnet Festival), and bluebonnet trail (also in Ennis which we rode).
+Also called buffalo clover, wolf flower, and el Conejo (Spanish for "the rabbit"), bluebonnets are to Texas what the shamrock is to Ireland.
+Texas has also designated an official bluebonnet city (Ennis, Texas), a festival (Chappell Hill Bluebonnet Festival), and a bluebonnet trail (also in Ennis which we rode).
 The bluebonnet flower is named for the color and sunbonnet-shaped petals.

-The peak blooming time for these extraordinary flowers is late March through mid-April.
-This year has been unseasonably cool later into the year so we didn’t quite get the full bloom on the ride but it was good none the less!
-Riding up on large patches and fields full of the flowers brought color, fragrance, ooohs and aaahs.
+The peak blooming time for these extraordinary flowers in late March through mid-April.
+This year has been unseasonably cool late into the year.
+We didn’t quite get the full bloom on the ride but it was good nonetheless!
+Riding up on large patches and fields full of the flowers brought color, fragrance, ooohs, and aaahs.
 We rode the Ennis Bluebonnet Trail and made quite a few stops to take photographs and play in the flowers.
-The ride ended in Ennis, TX where a bluebonnet festival and an antique car show was taking place.
+The ride ended in Ennis, TX where a bluebonnet festival and an antique car show were taking place.